As a meat lover and experienced grill master, I am no stranger to the popularity of pellet grills.

 Various factors can change the length of time that your pellets will last.

 While researching this topic, it was hard to find detailed research as pellets stay different amounts of times under various pellet grilling circumstances.

-Naturally, what you are cooking and the heat you need to do so will drastically affect how long your pellets last as well.
+Naturally, what you are cooking and the heat you need to do so will drastically affect how long your pellets last.